Protein 101: How much protein we need and how to get it

 What’s muscle got to do with it?

 Muscle is the currency of longevity.
-The amino acids found in protein not only help to build muscle mass but also aide in repair and recovery.
+The amino acids found in protein not only help to build muscle mass but also aid in repair and recovery.
 Sarcopenia (muscle loss) is one of the biggest drivers of age-related disease and was classified as a disease in 2019.
-Muscle is one of the most active metabolic tissues we have….and voluntary.
-If muscle declines, we are losing metabolic tissue.
-What does that mean?
-Our body’s ability to regulate glucose and breakdown and utilize fats for energy is disturbed.
-This can mean we see negative changes such as obesity, elevated blood sugar, elevated cholesterol, and the ability to repair, replace, and recover becomes less efficient.
+Muscle is one of the most active metabolic tissues you have….and something you can voluntarily make changes in!
+If muscle declines, you are losing metabolic tissue.

 What does this mean for you?